jasonjtaylor/nextjs/README.md

 This is a starter project for React that uses Next.js.
 The Next.js app was designed to walk through the basics of Next.js its folder structure, styling, SEO and data fetching.

 ## About

 Next.js is a framework that makes it easy to create universal React apps and React apps that do both client and server side rendering.

-With Next.js, React pages are automatically rendered on both client and server side, without the hassle of setting up dependancies like webpack or babel and with automatic routing and without the constraints of projects like Create React App.
+With Next.js, React pages are automatically rendered on both client and server side, without the hassle of setting up dependencies like webpack or babel and with automatic routing and without the constraints of projects like Create React App.

 ## Built with: